 In 2016, Ross was asked to play a one-off Manowar-songs set as the surprise guest for Keep It True XIX Festival.
 This time, he gathered some great musicians from his home town of New York City including bass player Kevin Bolembach, his nephew Lance Barnewold on drums, and singer Mike Cotoia (Fate Breaks Dawn).
 The set brought down the house, and Ross The Boss was asked to do more shows and festivals.

-The cycle continues with a brand new Ross The Boss band for 2017 with a new touring lineup including former Manowar drummer Kenny "Rhino" Earl, Mike LePond (Symphony X), and Marc Lopes (Let Us Prey).
-Together they are about to embark on “The Discipline of Steel” World Tour 2017, bringing a full set of Manowar classics done Ross-The-Boss-style to as many people in as many cities as they possibly can.
+The cycle continued with a different Ross The Boss touring lineup for 2017 including former Manowar drummer Kenny "Rhino" Earl, Mike LePond (Symphony X), and Marc Lopes (Let Us Prey).
+Together they spent most of the year on “The Discipline of Steel” World Tour , bringing a full set of Manowar classics done Ross-The-Boss-style to as many people in as many cities as they possibly could, including appearances at the first Hall of Heavy Metal Induction Ceremony, and at the 2017 Wacken Festival.